bretsw/bretsw-website-build/content/post/teaching-statement.md

 ---

+> I believe our instructor, Bret, was one of the most supportive instructors I have ever had.
+He helped me really grasp formative assessments, a concept I wasn't really familiar with, and provided me with extensive feedback.
+With Bret's guidance, I felt like I was constantly improving.

+---

 > Even though this was an online course, Bret was the best professor that I have had at MSU thus far.
 His class was extremely organized and easy to follow, he was very quick to respond to emails or any questions that I have.
 He returned grades quickly and always took time to give meaningful feedback for weekly assignments.
 He even commented on our discussion posts!
 I was so impressed with this course and this professor.

 ---